English Spanish

 The Livingston Difference

 Our licensed counselors are specifically trained in grief counseling.
-Our focused — and free — counseling is offered to the family members of our hospice patients as well as to individuals, couples, children, and families living in our community.
+Our focused — and free — counseling is offered to the family members of our hospice patients as well as to individuals, couples, children, teens and families living in our community.

 Who can benefit